vumichien/cocoindex/docs/docs/core/basics.md

     on certain pace, according to the update mode:

     *   **One time update**: Once triggered, CocoIndex updates the target data to reflect the version of source data up to the current moment.
-    *   **Live update**: CocoIndex continuously watches the source data and updates the target data accordingly.
+    *   **Live update**: CocoIndex continuously reacts to changes of source data and updates the target data accordingly, based on various **change capture mechanisms** for the source.

     See more details in the [build / update target data](flow_methods#build--update-target-data) section.

-3. CocoIndex intelligently manages these updates by:
+3. CocoIndex intelligently reprocesses to propagate source changes to target by:

     *   Determining which parts of the target data need to be recomputed
     *   Reusing existing computations where possible
     *   Only reprocessing the minimum necessary data

+    This is known as **incremental processing**.

 You can think of an indexing flow similar to formulas in a spreadsheet: